martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 9.0.0 [1.14d]
+Vanilla Frosting 9.1.0 [1.09b, 1.14d]
 By Jonathan Vasquez (fearedbliss)
-Released on Saturday, June 10, 2017
+Released on Wednesday, August 16, 2017
 ----------------------------------------

-Vanilla Frosting is a Diablo II mod that was designed to try to keep Diablo II as Vanilla as possible, while enhancing and tailoring it to the Single Player experience.
+Vanilla Frosting is a Diablo II mod that was designed to try to keep Diablo II as vanilla as possible, while enhancing and tailoring it to the Single Player experience.

-**** Back from 1.09 ****

-- The experience penalty after level 70 has been removed.
-- You will now once again receive experience beyond 2 screens.
-- Maps have the same size on all difficulties.
-- The cows have the same resistances as in 1.09 (0).

-**** New Changes ****
+**** Shared changes between 1.09b and 1.14d ****

 - The 'players' command is no longer used.
 In exchange, you will automatically have the following benefits enabled: